Skip to main content

 Retro generation happens in two phases after a run completes:

-1. Derive — Fabro extracts stage durations from progress.jsonl and builds a retro from the checkpoint data.
+1. Derive — Fabro extracts stage durations from durable run events and builds a retro from the checkpoint data.
 This is deterministic, fast, and produces the quantitative layer.
-The retro is saved immediately as retro.json in the run’s directory.

 Both phases run automatically at the end of every CLI run.
 The API server derives the quantitative layer but does not currently run the narrative agent.